dave31415/trendfilter/README.md

 (could be a time series) that has some nice properties such as smoothness or sparse changes in slopes (piecewise linear).
-It can also incorporate other features such as seasonality and can be made very robust to ourtliers and other data corruption features.
+It can also incorporate other features such as seasonality and can be made very robust to outliers and other data corruption features.

 Here's a visual example